aimms/how-to/Articles/109/109-convert-compound-sets.rst

    :description: Procedure for adapting projects to remove compound sets.
    :keywords: compound, set, convert, adapt, deprecate

-.. note:: We are actively updating this topic during the deprecation stages.
-Your feedback is welcome and appreciated, as it may help others facing the same issue.

 .. _Section_Summary:

 Summary
 -------
-AIMMS will deprecate compound sets **soon after January 1, 2020**.
+AIMMS deprecated compound sets **in January 1, 2020**.
 The functionality of compound sets can be achieved with a :term:`set mapping<Set mapping>`.

 This document provides a process to replace the compound sets with a set mapping.